-Your on-board water storage tank is filled through a special filler cap (see Figure 6) outside the vehicle.
+Your on board water storage tank is filled through a special filler cap outside the vehicle.
 To fill the fresh water tank, proceed as follows:

-- 1. Turn water pump switch to OFF.

-- 2. Open the water tank filler spout.

-- 3. Fill the water tank.
+- 1. Turn water pump switch to OFF. - 2.
+Connect water hose to connection marked fresh water. - 3.
+Fill the water tank. - Turn pump ON.

-- 4. Close the water tank filler spout.

-- 5. Turn pump ON.
 Water pressure system is now activated.
-Turning on any faucet will result in water flow.

-- With pump ON, open all HOT and COLD water valves to remove trapped air and to fill the hotwater heater, then refill the fresh water tank.

-- 7. During normal operation, the water pump will cycle on and off as the pressure varies.
+Turning on any faucet will result in water flow. - With pump ON, open all HOT and COLD water valves to remove trapped air and to fill the hotwater heater, then refill the fresh water tank. - 6.
+During normal operation, the water pump will cycle on and off as the pressure varies.